Medical Reviewer

 • Signs of inhalant abuse include chemical odors, sudden mood changes, and physical symptoms like headaches and nosebleeds.

-• Prevalence of inhalant use is concerning, with millions reporting use, especially among adolescents, highlighting the need for prevention efforts.
+• The prevalence of inhalant use is concerning, with millions reporting use, especially among adolescents, highlighting the need for prevention efforts.

 Jump to Section